By 37Design |

 Generally yes, as long as the app uses secure authentication methods (OAuth, application passwords, or token-based auth).
 Avoid any app that asks you to enter your WordPress admin username and password directly.
 The WordPress REST API, used by apps like SnapPress, supports secure authentication without exposing your login credentials.

-For most people who regularly upload photos to WordPress from their phone, a dedicated upload tool alongside the WordPress app covers all the bases.
-The official app handles content management, and a focused tool handles the specific task of getting images from your camera roll to your Media Library efficiently.
+If uploading photos takes longer than editing them, you are using the wrong tool.
+For most people who regularly upload photos to WordPress from their phone, a dedicated upload tool alongside the WordPress app covers everything: the official app handles content management, and a focused tool handles getting images from your camera roll to your Media Library.

-Whatever you choose, the key is to set it up once and let it become automatic.
-Your time is better spent on creating great content than fighting with upload interfaces.
+Set up your chosen tool once and stop thinking about the upload step.
+Your time is better spent on creating content than navigating upload interfaces.

 Need a fast, simple way to batch upload photos to WordPress?